lucasfernandopinto/cy-test-api/README.md

-# Teste de API com Cypress
+# API Testing with Cypress

-Olá, este projeto tem como objetivo realizar testes de API utilizando Cypress, com o foco em torno apenas de requisições do tipo GET.
+Hello, this project aims to perform API tests using Cypress, focusing solely on GET requests.
-Para conseguir as requisições, utilizei o ServeRest, um projeto criado pelo Paulo Gonçalves para ajudar em estudos de testes de APIs.
-Disponível em: https://github.com/ServeRest/ServeRest
+To obtain the requests, I used ServeRest, a project created by Paulo Gonçalves to aid in API testing studies.
+Available at: https://github.com/ServeRest/ServeRest

-Para rodar a API localmente, basta digitar "npx serverest@latest" no terminal.
+To run the API locally, simply type "npx serverest@latest" in the terminal.